There’s so much joy in being creative. Here’s some examples of workshops I have on offer…

 Storytelling and writing workshops can be adapted for small or large groups in any venue from a festival tent to a specialist community space or corporate meeting room.
 I have experience working on community writing projects with vulnerable adults and young people, designing and adapting a programme to suit.

-Story central: I also run mini-drop in sessions by setting up in a foyer, waiting area or library and help passers-by create inspiring stories.
+Story central: I also run mini-drop in sessions by setting up in a foyer, waiting area, festival tent or library and help passers-by create inspiring stories.

 Re-invent the Future: Positive creative visions of the future are needed now more than ever.
 Invent characters, happenings, gizmos and whole new communities.
 Stretch beyond the predictable, play with positivity, re-invent the ordinary and even sneak into the surreal.
 Creativity can excite and buoy us in difficult times.